Simple Pruning Technique Improves Tomato Harvest

 There are several ways to prune tomato plants, depending on the type of tomato and the support you use.
 As a rule, pruning is most helpful for indeterminate tomato varieties -- large plants that continue to grow taller and produce fruit until killed by frost.
 Determinate, or bush tomatoes, tend to be smaller and more manageable.

 Most tomato pruning involves removing suckers -- the shoots that form in the axils where side branches meet the stem.
-Remove suckers when they're small by pinching them off or snipping them with pruners.
+Remove suckers when they're small by pinching them off with your hand or snipping them with pruners.

 Prune sparingly, too, if you live in a place with intense summer sun, which can cause sunscald on fruits (fruit with tough, thickened skin and discolored areas).